roobert/roobert.github.io/_posts/2020-02-25-GCP-Service-Account-Key-Cleaner.md

 ## Deployment

 [The repository](https://github.com/roobert/gcp-service-account-key-cleaner) includes a [`package.sh`](https://github.com/roobert/gcp-service-account-key-cleaner/blob/master/package.sh) which can be used to create a distributable asset in the form of a zip file.
-Internally we run this script and upload the asset to a GCP storage bucket.
+Internally we run this script and upload the asset to a GCP storage bucket as part of the project build pipeline.

 The bucket is defined in the following Terraform config, along with the GCP Function definition, and associated scheduler resources:
 ```terraform
 locals {
   company_name          = "example"